Thursday, June 21, 2018

 Vivian Garcia is a Chicago based singer-songwriter.
 Her musical journey has taken her from studying rumba flamenca rhythms in Granada, Spain to jamming with international folk musicians in Madrid as well as singing with various bands in Chicago.
 Cold Bed is her first album and her latest EP In Between Times was released February 26th 2016.
 Her bilingual single Ven Conmigo was featured on season 4 of Emmy nominated show East Los High.
 She’s performed at many local venues and festivals including Taste of Chicago, and Metro.
 She opened twice for Grammy winning act La Santa Cecilia.
 Vivian is currently working on new collaborations for 2018.

-Peoples Music School of Chicago – Mini Music Lessons
+Learn a Tune with the Peoples Music School of Chicago

 The People’s Music School is the first and only completely free music school of its kind in the country.
 Founded 40 years ago in Uptown by an immigrant from the Dominican Republic, the school has grown into a strong community movement serving nearly 700 underserved students across Chicago who would not otherwise be able to afford this.
 Through rigorous, intensive after school music instruction, students learn character-building skills that transfer to all areas of life.
 The school is proud to have a 100% graduation rate and has alumni studying all types of science, liberal arts, and other majors at universities across the country.